 Using learning outcomes helps to clarify a program’s focus, helps students connect their program to their workplace, provides a focus for assessment/evaluation, and helps employers understand the benefits of the program.
 Read more about the learning outcomes.

 This degree is designed for existing and aspiring disaster management and emergency services professionals.
 Many students come from the fields of government, emergency management, healthcare, education, NGOs, military, police, fire and community planning.

 Applicants who do not have the formal academic education to qualify for admission may be assessed on the basis of both their formal education and their informal learning, in accordance with the Flexible Admission Policy.
 Applications are assessed on a case-by-case basis.
-For more information, please visit our program admission page.
+For more information, please visit our Admission Requirements page.

 Upon satisfactory completion of the courses and related assignments, students will be granted a Graduate Diploma in Disaster & Emergency Management.